SeasDBG/BiohybridRays/README.md

 ### Code related to the paper:
 ### _Bioinspired Design of a Tissue Engineered Ray with Machine Learning_

-Source code for simulating biohybrid swimming performance and using machinelearning to iteratively select improved fin geometries
+Source code for simulating biohybrid swimming performance and using machine learning to iteratively select improved fin geometries

 ### Main Inlcuded Files: